mongodb/docs-realm/source/examples/generated/react-native/v12/LinkIdentities.snippet.user-identities.tsx.rst

      const [password, setPassword] = useState('');
      const [userIdentities, setUserIdentities] = useState(user.identities);

+     // Use `result` to react to successful registration
-     useEffect(() => {
+     // by linking credentials with the current user. useEffect(() => {
        if (result.operation === AuthOperationName.Register && result.success) {
          linkCredentials();